Jon1oh/jon1oh.github.io/_posts/2024-10-05-how-kerberos-works-part-1.md

     The service decrypts the service ticket using its secret key (comprise service account's _plaintext_ password, random salt, and a kvno) and validates the ticket came from the intended user.
 If there are no issues, the service generates its own authenticator message and sends it to the client.
 Thus, establishing a secure communciation channel between both parties.

 This ensures that mutual authentication is established between the client and target service and both entities can communicate securely.

-Stay tuned for Kerberos Part 2!
+This [video from Destination Certification](https://www.youtube.com/watch?v=5N242XcKAsM) explains Kerberos very well.

+## Conclusion

+Kerberos is a network authentication protocol that ensures secure authentication between clients and servers using secret-key cryptography.
+It is facilitated by several entities over a ticket-based communication in the domain, intending to establish mutual authentication between clients and servers for secure communication.
+In part 2, we’ll dig deeper into how Kerberos works.